liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 1.	**Reading Code**

-Apart from writing code, it's very important to have reading and navigating an existing source code a pleasant experience.
+Apart from writing code, it's very important to have our reading and navigating an existing source code a pleasant experience.
 When I read other people's code I usually prefer to read it outside of an IDE (it's just a personal taste).

 <br/>